rpm-software-management/dnf/doc/command_ref.rst

 Groups can also be marked installed or removed without physically manipulating any packages:

 ``dnf [options] group mark install <group-spec>...``
     Mark the specified group installed.
-No packages will be installed by this command but the group is then considered installed.
+No packages will be installed by this command, but the group is then considered installed.

 ``dnf [options] group mark remove <group-spec>...``
     Mark the specified group removed.
 No packages will be removed by this command.